Manaswi2006/OS-LOADER-/README.md

 ----
 Prepare the test case:

-    1. The test case fib.c should be compiled after the 'make' command
+    1. The test case fib.c should be compiled after the 'make all' command
     2. Run the loader:
         a.
 Use the launch executable to run the loader with the compiled ELF file as a command-line argument:
             ./src/loader ../test/fib